-But he is also not getting in shape.
+But they are also not getting in shape.
 Physical fitness depends on consistency.
 And consistency requires commitment.
 It takes consistent, near-daily exercise to cause your body to make the changes that bring about improved health and fitness.
-For example, your joints and tendons will strengthen, your aerobic base will improve as your body becomes more efficient at utilizing oxygen and ridding itself of carbon dioxide, and your endurance will increase.
+For example, your joints and tendons will strengthen your aerobic base will improve as your body becomes more efficient at utilizing oxygen and ridding itself of carbon dioxide, and your endurance will increase.

-In fact, that you do something consistently is as important, or maybe even more important, than what you actually do.
-Even if you are just doing low-intensity walking, doing it every day is infinitely better than doing something more strenuous only occasionally.
+In fact, doing something consistently is as important, or maybe even more important, than what you actually do.
+Even if you are doing low-intensity walking, doing it every day is infinitely better than doing something more strenuous only occasionally.

-But the real rewards come when you not only commit to intense workouts, but you also commit to being consistent with those workouts.
+But the real rewards come when you commit to intense workouts and commit to being consistent with those workouts.

-In order to get fit, you do not need expensive clothes, fancy home-gym equipment, or a complicated workout plan.
+You do not need expensive clothes, fancy home gym equipment, or a complicated workout plan to get fit.

 What you need is commitment.
 If you are committed, the rest of the pieces will fall into place.